Dundalk, MD

 5.83k people

-As of 2023, 9.07% of Dundalk, MD residents (5.94k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 9.07% of Dundalk, MD residents (5.94k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Dundalk, MD was 8.79%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Dundalk, MD compared to that of it's neighboring and parent geographies.